RuzannaAleksanyan/design_pattern/behavioral_patterns/strategy/README.md

 # Strategy Design Pattern Sample
 This is a C++ implementation of the Strategy design pattern.
 The Strategy pattern allows you to define a family of algorithms, encapsulate each one of them, and make them interchangeable.
+## Notes
+The Strategy pattern is useful when you have multiple algorithms that can be used interchangeably.
+It allows you to decouple the client from the specific algorithm implementations and provide flexibility in choosing algorithms at runtime.
+This sample program demonstrates a simple example of the Strategy design pattern.
+In real-world scenarios, the strategy pattern can be used for more complex algorithms and different types of strategies.
 ## How to Use
 - Make sure you have the necessary files: "strategy.hpp" and "strategy.cpp".
 - Download or clone the repository to your local machine.